 By superimposing pre-war (and in some cases, pre-revolutionary era) maps on to modern maps, the author was able to determine the locations of former graveyards as accurately as possible.
 This project is dedicated not only to preserving this history, but also the history of the lands surrounding the cemeteries that were destroyed.

-Among them are Dorogomilovskoe, Evreyskoe (Jewish), Semenovskoe, Lazarevskoe, Bratskoe, Filevskoe, Arbatetskoe, Krylatskoe, Deguninskoe, Biryulevskoe, Kozhukhovskoe, Mazilovskoe, Simonovskoe, Pokrovskoe, Shipilovskoe, Skorbyashenskoe and Starokuzminskoe cemeteries.
+Among them are Dorogomilovskoe, Evreyskoe (Jewish), Semenovskoe, Lazarevskoe, Bratskoe, Filevskoe, Arbatetskoe, Krylatskoe, Deguninskoe, Biryulevskoe, Kozhukhovskoe, Cholernoe, Mazilovskoe, Simonovskoe, Pokrovskoe, Shipilovskoe, Skorbyashenskoe, Khoroshyovskoe, Dyakovskoe and Starokuzminskoe cemeteries.